MainulDip/AndroidDevStudy/README.md

 - Apache Thrift: Originally developed by Facebook and is currently maintained by Apache.
 It supports cross-language serialization with lower overhead.
 It has TJSONProtocol, TCompactProtocol, TBinaryProtocol, etc.

-- YAML Based: YAML Beans, SnakeYAML, etc.
+- YAML Based: YAML Beans, SnakeYAML etc.

 ### Android Coroutine: